DamsaraJayanath/trashnet-classifier/README.md

 # TrashNet Waste Classification using Deep Learning

 ## Overview
-This project is a deep learning-based image classification system that classifies waste items into different categories using the **TrashNet dataset**.
+This project is an image classification system that identifies different types of waste using Deep Learning and Computer Vision.
+The model was trained on the TrashNet dataset using a custom Convolutional Neural Network (CNN) built with PyTorch.

-A custom Convolutional Neural Network (CNN) built with PyTorch is trained to recognize different types of waste for smart recycling applications.
+The goal of the project is to support smart recycling and automated waste sorting systems.

 ---

 ## Classes
 The model classifies waste into the following categories:

-- Cardboard
+1. Cardboard
-- Glass
+2. Glass
-- Metal
+3. Metal
-- Paper
+4. Paper
-- Plastic
+5. Plastic
-- Trash
+6. Trash
 ---

 ## Project Structure